anandhu2231/classification_of_blockchain_attack/README.md

 ###

-<p align="left">- This project aims to categorize attacks within blockchain networks, focusing on individual blockchain components and providing a comprehensive framework for identifying and analyzing these attacks.<br><br>- Wallet, Consensus Mechanism, Mining pool, Peer-to-Peer network, and Smart Contracts are the blockchain components.<br><br>- The primary purpose is to give a precise taxonomy that categorizes various attack paths, allowing for a better understanding of risks and vulnerabilities in the context of blockchain components.</p>
+* This project aims to categorize attacks within blockchain networks, focusing on individual blockchain components and providing a comprehensive framework for identifying and analyzing these attacks.
+* Wallet, Consensus Mechanism, Mining pool, Peer-to-Peer network, and Smart Contracts are the blockchain components.
+* The primary purpose is to give a precise taxonomy that categorizes various attack paths, allowing for a better understanding of risks and vulnerabilities in the context of blockchain components.

 ###